AnuragSingh2101/WatchFlix/README.md

 - **[Vite](https://vite.dev/)** is a modern build tool that provides a fast development environment for frontend projects.
 It offers features like hot module replacement (HMR) and optimized builds, enhancing the development experience and performance.

+- **[TMDB](https://www.themoviedb.org/)** It (The Movie Database) is a community-driven platform packed with info on movies, TV shows, and actors.
+It offers trailers, posters, ratings, and an easy-to-use API for developers.

 ## <a name="features">🔋 Features</a>